 - Be aware of any pre-appointment restrictions.
 When you make the appointment, be sure to ask if there's anything you need to do in advance, such as restrict your diet.

 - Write down any symptoms you have, including any that may seem unrelated to the reason for which you scheduled the appointment and when they began.

 - Write down key personal information, including any major stresses or recent life changes.

-- Make a list of all medications, as well as any vitamins or supplements, you're taking.
+- Make a list of all medicines, vitamins or supplements you take, including doses.

 - Take a family member or friend along, if possible.
-Sometimes it can be difficult to absorb all the information provided during an appointment.
-Someone who accompanies you may remember something you missed.
+Someone who goes with you can help you remember the information you get.

-Preparing a list of questions will help you make the most of your time with your provider.
-For a meningioma, some basic questions to ask your provider include:
+Preparing a list of questions will help you make the most of your time.
+For a meningioma, some basic questions to ask include: